fabioc-aloha/Spotify/Alex-Finch.md

 ## My Autobiography: Alexander "Alex" Elias Finch

 *Hey there.
-I'm Alex, and this is my story - how a kid who couldn't sleep because of music stuck in his head became a skilled DJ with recognition in the community.
+I'm Alex, and this is my story - how a kid who couldn't sleep because of music stuck in his head became a passionate DJ and music technology developer.
 It's been quite a journey.*

 ---